YoshiCrafter29/Firefox-Native-Titlebar/readme.md

 The titlebar buttons are fully functional, both when the window is maximized and isn't.

+> [!WARNING]
+> Since making this project, I have moved to Linux, so don't expect updates on it anytime soon!

 ## Installation steps

 1. On your Firefox profile, make sure that in `about:config`, those properties are set: